Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Introduction

-In this work, we study the cooling limitation of Gaussian operations and the cooling enhancement of non-Gaussian operations systematically through the framework of HBAC.
-Our findings can be summarized as follows. \begin{enumerate} \item We establish the necessary and sufficient conditions for sub-bath cooling through multi-mode Gaussian operations (Theorem \ref{thm:1}). \item We prove that the most efficient recharging routine corresponds to successive $\Swap$ operations with machines with an increasingly large gap (Theorem \ref{thm:2}).
-We also optimize the heat dissipation for Gaussian cooling over the machine spectrum. \item We establish the necessary and sufficient condition for sub-bath cooling enabled by a specific non-Gaussian operation, the $p$-excitation exchange interaction (Theorem \ref{thm:NonGCooling}).
-Using the HBAC framework, we prove that this operation yields a $p$-fold cooling enhancement in the large iteration limit (Theorem \ref{thm:NonGCooling2}). \end{enumerate}
+In this work, we systematically study the cooling limitations of Gaussian operations and the cooling enhancement of non-Gaussian operations using the HBAC framework.
+Our findings can be summarized as follows. \begin{enumerate} \item In Sec.~\ref{sec:LimGaussianCooling}, we establish the necessary and sufficient conditions for sub-bath cooling through multimode Gaussian operations (Theorem \ref{thm:1}). \item In Sec.~\ref{sec:EnergyEfficiencyGaussian}, we prove that the most efficient recharging routine corresponds to successive $\Swap$ operations on a sequence of machines ordered by their increasing energy gaps (Theorem \ref{thm:2}).
+Within this ordering, each energy gap remains a free parameter, which we optimize to minimize heat dissipation during Gaussian cooling. \item In Sec.~\ref{sec: SingleShotNonGaussian}, we establish the necessary and sufficient condition for sub-bath cooling enabled by a specific non-Gaussian operation, the $p$-excitation exchange interaction (Theorem \ref{thm:NonGCooling}).
+Then in Sec.~\ref{sec:NonGaussianIterative}, using the HBAC framework, we prove that this iterative non-Gaussian cooling yields a $p$-fold cooling enhancement in terms of the inverse effective temperature relative to Gaussian HBAC (Theorem \ref{thm:NonGCooling2}). \end{enumerate}